Cleysond10/financial-system/README.md

 ## 🔮 Next Step

-This monolithic architecture will be **refactored into a microservices version**, reusing domain logic and evolving each pattern into its modern counterpart (e.g., replace `Proxy` with a real circuit breaker in a service mesh).
+In future iterations, the current monolithic architecture will be **refactored into a microservices-based design**, preserving the existing domain logic while adapting each applied pattern to its modern equivalent (for example, replacing the `Proxy` with a real circuit breaker implemented within a service mesh).

 ---